 When you receive the EAD and the beginning date of employment authorization (shown on the EAD) has arrived.
 Please see sample.

-All students on OPT must report to the international student office at CSB/SJU:
+All students on OPT must report to Intercultural and International Student Services at CSB/SJU:

 - Any change in name or address